Understanding pensions

 If you’re moving into a new job you will have important decisions to make.

 You will probably have the opportunity to join another company pension scheme with your new employer and may well be entered into that scheme automatically under automatic enrolment.
-Make sure you ask about it when you are going through the recruitment process.
+Make sure you ask about your pension benefits when you are going through the recruitment process.

 Changing jobs is also a good time to make sure your pension is still on track for a healthy retirement.